 And of course, since you’re horribly, horribly busy, you don’t have TIME to shop the sales or stand in line to get a good price, so you just pay whatever just to get through the season.

 While you find every bit of this season extremely fun and enjoyable, all the moments you share, all the family you spend time with, every year on Dec 26, you wake up with that pit inside your stomach and you want to throw up.
 You know that the bill will come for all that stuff.
 That you now have a dress in your closet, you probably won’t ever wear again, and your kids have gone back to their usual, very ungrateful selves, and you wonder if there’s a different way.

 A different way of doing this, you wish you could just tell people the truth and it feels awful that you can’t.
 You can’t be yourself, it’s like you have to put on this plastic face during Christmas to hide how you REALLY feel, because your friends and family wouldn’t understand.

 Everyone lives in debt.
 If you can’t afford it, charge it.
 They wouldn’t understand that you don’t want to do that.
 That being in debt causes you great pain.
 And you wonder, secretly to yourself, what it would be like to have money.
 You look into a glass window and it’s a family who is happy and faces shining ear to ear.
 You want to be a part of that, but you don’t know how.
 Because the truth is, the only way you can get close to what they have…is by going into debt.

 I know how you feel.
 I wouldn’t be able to write this if I didn’t feel it in my gut and to be honest, as I write this, my eyes are teary remembering all those years that I was exactly where you are now.
-Every year, I’d go into debt a good $500 just to get through the season.
+Every year, I’d go into debt a good $500 just to get through the season, but I’d much rather have a debt free Christmas.
 I’d fight tooth and nail the rest of the year just to pay it all off, only to do it again….and again….and again.

 Every year was the same.
 Debt.